AI Engineer Europe 2026: Quality, Speed and Open Source – Three Routes to the Future of Software Development

 Quality through human control

-Reduce speed, maintain intellectual control, introduce deliberate hurdles.
-AI-generated code requires human verification.
+Slow down, keep intellectual control, build in deliberate hurdles.
+AI-generated code needs human verification.

 Matt PocockDeep Modules · TDD as guidance